• Skip to primary navigation

 After reading this blog post, it's clear that bullet and nugget both offer unique experiences when it comes to ice.

-Not only do they look different, but their texture and flavor profiles provide varied experiences as well.
+Both do they look different, but their texture and flavors provide varied experiences as well.

 As for which is best for you or a particular occasion compared to the other, we can safely say that there is no definitive answer.